Premier League top scorers have two games left to stake their claim for the Golden Boot in 2020/21.

 Several key players from teams outside of the so-called big six have enjoyed tremendous season.
 The trophy may be just out of reach, but stranger things have happened, and knocking on the 20+ door isn’t out of the question if they put in big shifts this week.

-The marathon has a long way to run, with many twists ahead, but who will ultimately lift the Premier League Golden Boot at the end of 2020/21?
+The marathon is almost over and now it’s time to empty the tank on the final straight, but who will ultimately lift the Premier League Golden Boot at the end of 2020/21?

 RadioTimes.com will keep you up to date with the latest Premier League top scorers in 2020/21.

 - Harry Kane (Tottenham) – 22 goals (13 assists)

 - Mohamed Salah (Liverpool) – 22 goals (4 assists)